GoogleCloudPlatform/community/tutorials/kubernetes-ml-ops.md

 ### Open Cloud Shell and create a project directory

-Open Cloud Shell by clicking the **Activate Cloud Shell** button in the navigation bar in the upper-right corner of the Cloud Console.
+Open Cloud Shell by clicking the **Activate Cloud Shell** button in the navigation bar in the upper-right corner of the [Cloud Console](https://console.cloud.google.com/).

-In Cloud Shell, use the following command to reate a project directory:
+In Cloud Shell, use the following command to create a project directory:

     mkdir py-flask-ml-rest-api

 ### Containerizing a simple ML model scoring service using Flask and Docker

-We start by demonstrating how to achieve this basic competence using the simple Python ML model scoring REST API contained in the `api.py` module, together with the Dockerfile, both within the `py-flask-ml-rest-api` directory, whose core contents are as follows:
+This tutorial uses the contents of the `py-flask-ml-rest-api` directory for demonstration purposes.
+This directory contains a simple Python ML model scoring REST API in the `api.py` module and a Dockerfile:

     py-flask-ml-rest-api/
      | Dockerfile